Welcome to Sympy!#

 my_equality

-Since the equation has multiple unknowns (symbols), we have to tell with respect to which variables Python is to solve the equation:
+Since the equation has multiple unknowns (symbols), we have to tell with respect to which variable Python should solve the equation:

 solveset(my_equality, x)